Home » UPSC Exam 2023 » UPSC Syllabus 2024

-UPSC IAS Prelims marks the primary phase of the Civil Services Examination.
-In 2023, over 11 lakhs aspirants registered for the UPSC Prelims, a notable increase from the roughly 10 lakh applicants in 2022.
+UPSC Prelims is the first phase of the UPSC CSE Selection Process.
+It is qualifying and objective in nature.
+Every year, lakhs of Candidates apply for the UPSC Preliminary exam.
 Explore the journey and significance of these escalating numbers in the pursuit of becoming esteemed civil servants.
-Exam Pattern for Prelims consists of two objective-type papers including:
+Exam Pattern for Prelims consists of two objective-type papers, including:

 Particulars Details